 More chiropractors are also getting into the spinal decompression field, utilizing the latest technologies, such as the DRX9000 and the VAX-D system.

 Chiropractors do not, and can not, prescribe drugs for pain, nor do they typically recommend surgery.
-This is an added bonus in my book.
+This is an added bonus in my opinion.

 Having a good doctor is an important part of treating disc pathologies for many patients, but what exactly qualifies a disc care doctor as being good?
 To me, it comes down to being objective and honest, as well as informed and enlightened.